 The campaign may be over, but your journey is not yet complete.
 Whether you were successful in being elected as a member of Parliament or not, there are a few things related to political financing that you’ll need to do before you can close your campaign.
 Remember: There are penalties associated with failing to file your Keyword: electoral campaign returns, and with filing them late.

-Reports can be submitted to Elections Canada through the Electronic Financial Return (EFR) software.
-Check out the EFR ( Electronic Financial Return) training videos.
+Electoral Campaign Returns can be created using the Electronic Financial Return (EFR) software.
+Check out the EFR training videos available through Elections Canada.

-Check out the latest version of the EFR ( Electronic Financial Return) Software, or email for information on downloading the software.
+Check out the latest version of the EFR or email EFR-RFE@elections.ca for information on downloading the software.

 We want to know about your journey to running in a federal election, and we think other Canadians will want to know, too!
 Don't forget to share your experience with others through social media, and to include us in your posts:

-The Institute of Fiscal Studies and Democracy asked past and present candidates to share their advice on the reports candidates are asked to provide.
+The Institute of Fiscal Studies and Democracy asked past and current candidates to share their advice on running in a federal election.

 Once Elections Canada has confirmed that all of your reporting is done, your campaign is officially closed.
 Congratulations, you've arrived!
 Inspire others with your journey to running in a federal election—share your story!